I Am Brook, Hear Me Roar!

 2013 Update: Five years later, we hiked the RBNC Trails!

-That stream would be the “roaring brook” of course, but more on that later (it is a roaring brook, it is not named Roaring Brook).
+That stream would be the “roaring brook” of course, but more on that later (the stream is a roaring brook, it is not named Roaring Brook).
 For Damian and I decided to venture inside the museum first, to check out the exhibits.
-First, this nature center requires a few miles worth of driving into the deep untraveled roads of Canton.
+First, this nature center requires a few miles worth of driving into the backroads of Canton.
 Sure, there are houses along the way, but it certainly has a very remote feel to it.

 The building itself looks like a nice house and once inside, that feeling does not dissipate.
 It has a very “homey” feel to it, and smells of the pine used to build it.
 Admission is via the honor system and there are three components to the nature center: the gift shop, the auditorium (of sorts), and the exhibit areas.